Welcome, Thank you for Volunteering

 Online Scout Manager: a section and Group administrative tool.
 Please ask your Group Lead Volunteer or 14-24 Team Leader for login details for your section.
 There are online help tools and a facebook page with tips.

-Compass: The Scout Association volunteer database.
-Please keep your personal information up to date and set your communication preferences to ensure you receive the Cheshire Scouts and The Scout Association emails/newsletters.
-Please ask your Group Lead Volunteer for your membership number in order to login.
+Login to Scout Membership System: The Scout Association volunteer database.
+Please keep your personal information up to date and set your communication preferences to ensure you receive The Scout Association emails/newsletters.
+Please ask your Group Lead Volunteer for help logging in.

 Scouts Programme Planning Tool: resource for programme and activity ideas.
 Compass login is required for access.